 Next Steps

 The project continues to develop designs for pedestrian and bicycle facilities.
-Future work will be discussed with stakeholders.
-A Bi-State Citizen Advisory Committee is being formed in fall 2011 to advise the project on design refinements and pre-construction planning.
+Future work will be coordinated with PBAC and discussed with stakeholders.
 This work will focus on design details such as bicycle parking, facility maintenance and security, and signs.